 - Do you need the second home now, or do you need it later?
 This question refers to your planned use.
 In many cases, you may be happier with a second home purchase if you’re able to make use of it on a regular basis in the years before you retire.

 - Can you cover additional expenses while managing other financial priorities?
 “A second home can be an expensive asset to invest in,” Hill says.
 “So you’ve got to balance your ability to finance it and pay for it with any cash flow needs you may have.”
-It’s important to remember that a second home is not a liquid asset, which could let you get cash in hand quickly if needed.
+It’s important to remember that a second home is not a liquid asset.
 That means you’ll want to consider having access to investments that can easily be converted to cash in case you need ready access to funds.

 Consider discussing further with legal and financial advisors

 Because the purchase of a second home could have implications on your current finances, estate plans, and retirement goals, Hill suggests you consult with an attorney and a financial advisor.
 They may help you determine how purchasing a second home and any related costs might fit with your investment goals and plans.

 Wells Fargo Wealth & Investment Management (WIM) is a division within Wells Fargo & Company.
 WIM provides financial products and services through various bank and brokerage affiliates of Wells Fargo & Company.

 Wells Fargo Advisors and its affiliates do not provide legal or tax advice.
 Any estate plan should be reviewed by an attorney who specializes in estate planning and is licensed to practice law in your state.